 Next, you need to decide whether or not it’s safe for you to bring your dog.
 Recently, I camped on some public land in Utah right at the ledge of a giant canyon.
 Our campsite was just a few hundred meters from the ledge of a huge canyon, and I decided it was best to leave my pups at home for their safety.
 My golden retriever loves to run off at full speed, and camping so close to a huge canyon posed a big risk for her.
 You’ll also need to consider the weather - will it be too hot or cold to bring my dog?
 Just like humans dogs can suffer from heat exhaustion and frostbite, so make sure the weather won’t risk your dog’s health.

-Now that you’ve decided to bring your doggo camping, you’ll need to pack some essentials with you to ensure they are comfortable on the trip.
-Below is a short list of gear that I always bring for my dogs:
+Now that you’ve decided to bring your doggo, you’ll need to pack some canine camping essentials with you to ensure they are comfortable on the trip.
+Below is a short list of outdoor gear that I always bring for my dogs:

 - Food and water.
 I measure out the exact quantity of food (plus one extra day just in case) I need for my entire trip to ensure I don’t pack too much.
 Don’t forget food and water bowls, I always bring collapsable ones as they take up almost no space.
 Bring some treats - dogs burn a ton of calories running around all day, so it’s important to feed them throughout the day.